vinayakyadav2709/00101010-Kisanverse/docs/listing.md

 ### **Description**
 Deletes a bid.
-Only the buyer who placed the bid or an admin can delete it.
+Only the buyer who placed the bid or an admin can delete it. buyer can only delete pending bids and admin can only delete accepted or pending bids.

 ### **Who Can Call It**
 - Buyers (only for their own bids).